Core Web Vitals

 Source: Google Search Central docs (current); Search Engine Roundtable April 2026; Whitehat SEO + BuildMVPFast confirmations.
 Confidence: Verified refutation.

-Operational guidance: treat the 2.0s / INP-elevation claim as unconfirmed industry rumour until Google publishes otherwise.
-Use the 2026-confirmed thresholds table above as the actual reference.
-This is a textbook [[rule-cite-with-named-source-and-url]] case — the discipline of trying to find the cited Search Central post catches that it does not exist.
+Operational guidance: the 2.0s / INP-elevation claim should be treated as unconfirmed industry rumour until Google publishes otherwise; the 2026-confirmed thresholds table above remains the actual reference.
+The rumour is a textbook case for the citation discipline of requiring author + institution + date + URL on every quantitative claim — applying that discipline catches that the cited Search Central post does not exist.

 Unverifiable stats catalogue — speed/conversion claims Candid will not quote

 The following statistics circulate widely but are not supported by primary evidence in 2026.
-Candid Creative does not quote them in sales conversations or marketing copy:
+A disciplined practitioner does not quote them in sales conversations or marketing copy:

-"A 1-second delay reduces conversions by 7% across all sites."
+1. "A 1-second delay reduces conversions by 7% across all sites."
 Traces to Akamai/SOASTA 2017 retail data.
 Defensible as a retail e-commerce benchmark from 2017, not a universal law.
-For a KW lawyer or HVAC contractor, this specific elasticity has not been demonstrated.
+For a regional lawyer or HVAC contractor, this specific elasticity has not been demonstrated.

-"Faster site = better AI Overview citation rate."
+5. "Faster site = better AI Overview citation rate."
 No defensible primary research supports this as of May 2026.
-The one direct analysis (Dan Taylor (SE Land, Jan 13 2026, n=107,352): CWV is a gate for AI citation, not a growth lever) found the opposite of what an SEO marketer would assume.
+The one direct analysis at scale — Dan Taylor's January 2026 Search Engine Land study — found the opposite of what an SEO marketer would assume, as catalogued in the CWV-as-AI-citation-gate section above.

 Why this rule exists: sales conversations are won on credibility.
 A quoted statistic that does not survive scrutiny loses the room.
-See Research brief: Confidence Levels, Sources, and Dated Claims — why every statement on a credible site should be verifiable (piece 15 of 15) for the broader sourcing discipline.
+See Agency methodology for small-business website projects for the broader sourcing discipline.

 Sources and confidence